Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 A "It's time to give up, Carlos!
 We got you outgunned!"<br>
 C "Ooooh, so you do, <i>indígena</i>.
 But we got your money!"<br>
 A "Huh?"<br>
-The crew look back, seeing some Bandidos run away with their money from the horses.<br>
+The crew looks back, seeing some Bandidos run away with their money from the horses.<br>
 W and A "Fuck!"<br>
 C "Our <i>deuda</i> is paid! <i>Adios, amigos!</i>"<br>
 Carlos rides off
 W "Ahhh...
 Some luck."<br>
 A "We, are going, <i><b>after them!</b></i>"<br>
 W "Aiyana, w..."<br>
 A "Shut it, Walker!
-I'm not gonna listen to you this time!
+I'm not going to listen to you this time!
 It's about time you started caring about our gang!"<br>
 A "Manuel!
 Morrison!
 Get on your horses!
 We're going after them!"<br>
 MO "...Aiyana, I..."<br>
 A "What?"<br>
 MO "We don't have any supplies for a chase.
-And we don't know where their headed."<br>
+And we don't know where they're headed."<br>
 MO "It's better if we prepare before we set out."<br>
 MO "And since they split up, we'd need to split up too.
 We already had that happen, and it landed us in big trouble."<br>
 A "So what?
 We didn't do all this work nothing, did we?
 Gwyneth is still out there!"<br>
 MA "Morrison has got his <i>cabeza</i> on right!
 We'll never find them in the rock hills."<br>
 MA "The Bandidos must have a hideout in the hills.
 Maybe the local sheriff will know where they are."<br>
 W "We're gonna ask help from the law?
-What kind of hell have we walked in..."<br>
+What kind of hell have we walked into..."<br>
 MO "...I think it's a good idea."<br>
 W "...Fine.
 Let's see if the Copper Branch sheriff's got an idea where they are."